kellyayne2/cyclist-bike-share-data-analysis/README.md

 - A cleaned sample dataset is provided in this repository

 ## Data Cleaning (Python)
-The raw data was provided in 12 separate monthly files and required preprocessing:
-- Combined all monthly datasets into one dataset using pd.concat()
+The dataset originally consisted of 12 monthly CSV files.
+These were concatenated into a single dataset using Python (pandas) to allow for unified analysis across the full year.
 - Removed duplicate records
 - Converted date columns to proper datetime format
 - Created new features: